NachtaktiverHalbaffe/Autonomous-Ape/src/sopias4_framework/doc/source/installation.md

 echo "if [ -f <path to ros workspace>/install/setup.bash ]; then source <path to ros workspace>/install/setup.bash; fi" >> /home/<your linux user>/.bashrc
 ```

-## Setting up Turtlebots
-1. Download the latest ISO at [http://download.ros.org/downloads/turtlebot4/](http://download.ros.org/downloads/turtlebot4/)
-2. Install a disk flashing application e.g. [Balena Etcher](https://etcher.balena.io)
-3. Remove the SD-Cart from the Raspberry Pi in the Turtlebot:
-   1. Screw of the top plate and the long standoffs
-   2. Lift of the plate where the LIDAR is mounted on
-   3. The SD card is on the bottom side of the Raspberry Pi.
-Removing it is a little bit tricky
-4. Connect the SD cart with your PC and use your flashing programm to flash the downloaded ISO onto the SD cart
-5. Follow the setup instruction: [https://turtlebot.github.io/turtlebot4-user-manual/setup/basic.html#robot](https://turtlebot.github.io/turtlebot4-user-manual/setup/basic.html#robot)
-6. Connect the Create3 to the access point: [https://turtlebot.github.io/turtlebot4-user-manual/setup/simple_discovery.html#create-3](https://turtlebot.github.io/turtlebot4-user-manual/setup/simple_discovery.html#create-3)
-7. Update the firmware of the Create 3 over the webserver.
-If connected to Wifi, it will automatically download the latest image
-8. Change the NTP Configuration of the Create 3: [https://github.com/turtlebot/turtlebot4/issues/216#issue-1797043215](https://github.com/turtlebot/turtlebot4/issues/216#issue-1797043215)